Deterministic complexity analysis of Hermitian eigenproblems: Introduction

 Despite the daunting literature, several details regarding the computational complexity of many algorithms remain unclear.
-It is well-known, for example, that the $O(n^3)$ arithmetic complexity to compute the eigenvalues of a dense matrix is not optimal: \cite{pan1999complexity} showed that the eigenvalues can be approximated in $O(n^\omega)$ arithmetic operations.
-It was not explained, however, how to use these approximate eigenvalues to compute eigenvectors, or to fully diagonalize a matrix.
+It is well-known, for example, that the cubic arithmetic complexity to compute the eigenvalues of a dense matrix is not optimal: a classic work by Pan and Chen \cite{pan1999complexity} showed that the eigenvalues can be approximated in $O(n^\omega)$ arithmetic operations, albeit without detailing how to also compute eigenvectors, or to fully diagonalize a matrix.
 Here $\omega\geq 2$ is the \textit{matrix multiplication exponent}, i.e. the smallest number such that two $n\times n$ matrices can be multiplied in $O(n^{\omega+\eta})$ arithmetic operations, for any $\eta>0$.
-The current best known upper bound is $\omega< 2.371339$ \cite{alman2024more}.
-Hereafter, for simplicity, we will write $n^{\omega}$ instead of $n^{\omega+\eta}$.
-It was only recently that the diagonalization problem was solved in randomized $\widetilde O(n^{\omega})$ time \cite{banks2022pseudospectral} in the so-called \textit{backward-approximate} sense (which is described below).
-To date, we are not aware of any \textbf{deterministic} algorithm that achieves the same arithmetic complexity and end-to-end approximation guarantees, even for the Hermitian case.
+The current best known upper bound is $\omega< 2.371339$ \cite{alman2024more}, and we will write $n^{\omega}$ instead of $n^{\omega+\eta}$ hereafter for simplicity.
+Recently, Banks, Garza-Vargas, Kulkarni, and Srivastava \cite{banks2022pseudospectral} described a numerically stable randomized algorithm to compute a provably accurate diagonalization, in $\widetilde O(n^{\omega})$ operations, improving the previous best-known bounds, specifically, $\widetilde O(n^3)$ (Hermitian) and $O(n^{10})$ (non-Hermitian) \cite{armentano2018stable}. \cite{shah2025hermitian} further improved the analysis for the Hermitian case, and several works have studied extensions and related applications \cite{demmel2024inverse,demmel2024generalized,schneider2024pseudospectral,sobczyk2024invariant}.
+To date, we are not aware of any \emph{deterministic} algorithm that achieves the same arithmetic (or bit) complexity with provable approximation guarantees, even for the Hermitian case.
 In this work, we proceed step-by-step and analyze several variants of the aforementioned eigenvalue, eigenspace, and diagonalization problems, in different \textit{models of computation}, and report complexity upper bounds with provable approximation guarantees.